muan/site/_posts/2014-02-19-it-was-not-you.md

 title: It Was Not You
 ---

-At 19, I moved to the UK to study.
-I scored 108 out of 120 in TOEFL before applying for schools, FYI that was high, especially so for a high schooler, but it meant nothing after I landed in this strong-accent-English-speaking foreign island.
-I was in Birmingham.
+At 19, I moved to the UK to get my bachelor degree.
+I scored 108 out of 120 in TOEFL; for a high schooler this score was very high, usually master program ask that you score above 100.
+But, it meant nothing after I landed in this strong-accent-English-speaking foreign island. – I was in Birmingham.

 I struggled to understand the words coming out of my classmates' mouths, struggled to keep up, and struggled to form any responses.
 Even when I barely understood and replied, they seldom got what I was saying.

 It was very frustrating.
 It got more so when I started double, triple check the words I was using, and the grammar of every single sentence, to no avail.
 Even when I thought I said everything right, they still did not understand me.

-Was it my non-british accent?
-Or was it that the English ability I was proud of was actually completely imaginary and false?
+Was it my non-British accent?
+Or was it that the English ability I was proud of simply wasn't enough?

-Then, I met people who understood me.
-People who helped explaining what I said to the people who didn't understand me.
-They told me, actually, there was nothing wrong with my English, they weren't exceptionally good at guessing broken English.
-Those people who said that they didn't understand me, had it in their mind that, my English will not make sense, so it didn't.
+Then, I met people who understood me, people who'd help explaining what I said, and point out that **it wasn't me**.

+They said, actually, there was nothing wrong with my English.
+They weren't exceptionally good at guessing broken English.
+It was because the people who didn't understand me had it in their mind that my English will not make sense, so it didn't.

-It was at that point, I started to see, it was probably not my fault most of the time.
+It was at that point, I started to see, it was probably not my problem most of the time.

-There are people who are convinced you can't do certain things because of the way you are.
-So even when you did it, they still find a way in their mind to reject the facts.
+There are just people are convinced I can't do certain things because of the way I am.
+So even when I did them, they still find a way in their mind to reject or ignore the facts.
+They are not bad people, probably, it is just the way things are for them.

-They are not bad people, it is just the way things are for them.
-Until you can prove it again, again, and again, til they notice, or until there are people around who help convincing these people, they will keep on rejecting you.
+So, until I can prove myself again, again, and again, til they notice, or until there are other people who'd help convincing them, they will keep on rejecting me.

 &nbsp;